 According to data from the latest IT spending reports, SaaS companies spend 18% of their total revenue on IT.
 The number is 11% for Tech hosting/cloud companies.
-That’s why reducing IT costs is vital in 2023.
+Cutting costs is no longer optional, it’s a 2025 business imperative..

 Observability is the key that can help businesses reduce their IT spending.

-So, What is observability?
-And how to reduce IT Costs with observability?
+So, what is observability?
+How can we reduce IT Costs with observability?

 Observability, as we all know, is the ability to identify a system’s internal state based on the data from its external state.

-We’ll answer the second question by breaking it down into seven ways to use observability to reduce costs while improving uptime, data transparency and analytical power.
+We’ll answer the second question by breaking it down into eight ways to use observability to reduce costs while improving uptime, data transparency and analytical power.
 Continue reading for more!

-According to a recent survey by Gartner, an average enterprise will spend 5.1 percent of its IT operations and maintenance (O&M), with an estimated 11.3 percent going toward software licenses.
+According to a recent survey by Gartner, an average enterprise will spend 7.9 percent of its IT operations and maintenance (O&M) in 2025, with an estimated 11.3 percent going toward software licenses.

 You may have heard about observability from people discussing monitoring, logging and metrics.
 While those are all critical parts of observability, it’s more than just the tools used to capture data.